blockchainofthings/CatenisBlocksWPPlugin/README.md

 A set of Gutenberg blocks that make use of Catenis services.

-This release (1.1.2) uses version 2.1 of the Catenis API Client for WordPress plugin, which targets version 0.9 of the Catenis API.
+This release (1.1.2) is compatible with version 2.1 of the Catenis API Client for WordPress plugin, which targets version 0.9 of the Catenis API.

 ## Description